jocko/dotfiles/README.md

     sudo git config --system user.email "<email>"

 When it comes to vim, there are a couple of options.
-Package `vim` works okay, but doesn't have `xterm_clipboard` (can be checked in vim by doing `:echo has('clipboard')`).
-Better option then is to install `vim-gtk3`.
+Package `vim-enhanced` works okay, but doesn't have `xterm_clipboard` (can be checked in vim by doing `:echo has('clipboard')`).
+Better option then is to install `vim-X11`.

-    sudo apt install -y vim-gtk3 screen
+    sudo dnf install -y vim-X11 screen

 Link the screen config: